 About the Magazine's Name

 Sisyphus takes its name from the Greek hero whom the gods consigned to an unending cycle of rolling a massive stone up a hill, only to watch it roll down again.
 Appreciating the satisfaction of human labor, Albert Camus wrote that “One must imagine Sisyphus happy.”
-We are indeed happy with the twice-yearly labor of making some great writing and artwork available to the St. Louis U. High community.
+We are indeed happy with the ongoing labor of making some great writing and artwork available to the St. Louis U. High community.